-- Unmarried; - Has a specific, family-type relationship to the planholder (an unmarried dependent child is a member's blood child, stepchild, adopted/placed child, foster child or grandchild) - Planholder is primarily responsible for dependents maintenance and support; and - Is under age 25.
+- Unmarried; (never been married) - Has a specific, family-type relationship to the planholder (an unmarried dependent child is a member's blood child, stepchild, adopted/placed child, foster child or grandchild, if member has legal guardianship or custody papers). - Planholder is primarily responsible for dependents maintenance and support; and - Is under age 25.